top of page

 Limitations of COGS

-While COGS is a valuable financial metric, it does have certain limitations to consider:
+While cog construction is a valuable financial metric, it does have certain limitations to consider:

 Excludes Indirect Costs: COGS only takes into account direct costs.
 It doesn't take into account indirect costs like general overhead costs (like utilities, rent, and insurance) that are important for running a business but aren't directly tied to specific projects.